Storm Gerrit brings disruption on road, rail and ferry networks

 CalMac ferries are also subject to delay and suspension across the west coast, with those travelling urged to check if their services are operating.

-On the roads, the A82 at Inverlochy near Fort William is closed due to a fallen tree.
+On the roads, the A82 at Inverlochy near Fort William is closed in both directions due to a number of fallen trees.

 The A82 is also closed at Milton, near Dumbarton, due to flooding.